MatthieuBraure/docker-base/README.md

 Voila!
 Mission accomplished.

-**IMPORTANT NOTE:***
+**IMPORTANT NOTE:**

 The re-mapping feature is based on command `usermod`.
 This command automatically remaps files in the home directory and below which belongs to the user to match the new uid.
 This can lead to very unexpected file modifications when you mount external volumes below the home directory!

-Of course its not very likely that files get modified, because the internal user app has a uid of 9999 (normally not used).
+Of course its not very likely that files get modified, because the internal user app has an uid of 9999 by default (normally not used).
 But for different setups of the host this may become problematic.

-**LESSION LEARNED:** Never ever mount external volumes into (below) a directory!
+**LESSION LEARNED:** Never ever mount external volumes into (below) a home directory! (better to be on the safe side ;)

 ### Testing

 To test the remapping feature (and implicit also the default user) there is a script in the tests folder called `run-tests.sh`.
-To execute the tests the script needs root priviledges, because it generates files and directories for different users.
+To execute the tests the script needs root priviledges, because it generates files and directories for different users including root itself.

 ```shell
 ## must be executed from within tests directory